-- Work with agencies to ensure access to best available data on shoreline responses to climate change. - Implement the Climate Change Adaptation Plan (endorsed November 2024). - Develop tools and provide regular training to assist staff and Councillors understand how climate change will impact natural assets, infrastructure and the community. - Establish new processes and resources to improve grant submissions and increase access to funding for climate change mitigation projects. - In conjunction with the Mitigating Natural Hazards through Land Use Planning project run by DPAC, identify dune environments under Council or Crown management, and prioritise these in terms of risk. - Develop management strategies associated with public access, vegetation, stormwater outfalls and other variables to maintain or enhance resilience to storm events. - Implement learning from the project under the Australian Government Coastal and Estuarine Risk Mitigation Program to other outfalls in the Southern Beaches region. - Undertake a project to evaluate existing coastal protection assets and develop a methodology to prioritise Council coastal works and asset management actions. - Consult with Renewables, Climate and Future Industries Tasmania (ReCFIT) and regional partner bodies to develop the knowledge base on climate data.
+4.1 Work with agencies to ensure access to best available data on shoreline responses to climate change.

+4.2 Implement the Climate Change Adaptation Plan (endorsed November 2024).

+4.3 Develop tools and provide regular training to assist staff and Councillors understand how climate change will impact natural assets, infrastructure and the community.

+4.4 Establish new processes and resources to improve grant submissions and increase access to funding for climate change mitigation projects.

+4.5 In conjunction with the Mitigating Natural Hazards through Land Use Planning project run by DPAC, identify dune environments under Council or Crown management, and prioritise these in terms of risk.

+4.6 Develop management strategies associated with public access, vegetation, stormwater outfalls and other variables to maintain or enhance resilience to storm events.

+4.7 Implement learning from the project under the Australian Government Coastal and Estuarine Risk Mitigation Program to other outfalls in the Southern Beaches region.

+4.8 Undertake a project to evaluate existing coastal protection assets and develop a methodology to prioritise Council coastal works and asset management actions.

+4.9 Consult with Renewables, Climate and Future Industries Tasmania (ReCFIT) and regional partner bodies to develop the knowledge base on climate data.

+4.10 Educate communities with practical knowledge and actions to prepare for and adapt to climate change.